viltgroup/minium-training/minium-training.md

 If you run that script all at once (select it all and press `Ctrl + Enter`), you'll notice it will fail when trying to click the `Compose` button.
-The reason is that the spinning wheel is being displayed and it "blocks" elements behing the backdrop form being interacted with.
+The reason is that the spinning wheel is being displayed and it "blocks" elements behind the backdrop form being interacted with.
 So, we need to wait for that spinning wheel to disappear before we can click the `Compose` button.
 We can do that with the `.waitForUnexistence()` method: